Search blog

 Example |

-be + Sensitive to something |
+be + sensitive to something |

 Sarah is sensitive to criticism, striving to improve her work based on constructive comments. |

-be + Sensitive about something |
+be + sensitive about something |

 John is sensitive about his appearance. |

 IV.
-What is Sensitively?
+What is "Sensitively"?
+The Adverb of Feeling

 V. Distinguishing Sensibly, Sensitively, Sensible and Sensitive